namolnad/Finch/README.md

 # Finch

-Finch is a configurable way to output version-to-version diffs for Markdown-formatted release documentation.
-The utility makes several assumptions about the desired format, and utilizes commit "tag" formatting (`[cleanup] Remove legacy obj-c code`) to determine the appropriate section in which a commit should be placed.
+Finch is a configurable way to output version-to-version changelogs for your release documentation.
+The utility makes several assumptions about the desired format, and utilizes commit square-bracket "tag" formatting (`[cleanup] Remove legacy obj-c code`) to determine the appropriate section in which a commit should be placed.

 # Installation